oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Authorization Code Injection {#authorization_codes}

-TODO: Expand this with background on what authorization code injection in
+TODO: Expand this with background on what authorization code injection is

 ### Countermeasures